Lo Nivcharot, Lo Bocharot

-Lo Nivcharot, Lo Bocharot (לא נבחרות, לא בוחרות, lit., Not elected, won't vote) is a Haredi (ultra-Orthodox) feminist movement in Israel.
+Lo Nivcharot, Lo Bocharot (לא נבחרות, לא בוחרות, lit., Not elected, won't vote) is a Haredi feminist movement in Israel.
 The movement is also known as LoNiLoBo or Nivcharot (Hebrew: feminine form of "elected").

 The movement started as a Facebook page launched by Esty Shushan in October 2012, to protest the exclusion of Haredi women from Haredi political parties and from the Haredi public sphere in general.
 The Facebook page called upon Haredi women and men to refrain from voting to parties that exclude women, i. e., Shas and United Torah Judaism.

 The protest was extensively covered by various media outlets, but was received with intense criticism by mainstream Haredi public figures.

 Historical background

 The struggle for women's suffrage in Israel started in 1918, following the Balfour Declaration, when the women of the Yishuv (the pre-state Jewish community) sought to take on an active role in public institutions – as voters and representatives.

 The women's wishes were met with harsh resistance.
 At the heart of the struggle stood the question of whether women are indeed entitled to vote and run for office.
 The counter-campaign was primarily conducted by the members of the old Yishuv in Jerusalem, Haredi communities and even the Mizrahi movement.
 After a prolonged struggle, women in Israel received the right to vote and run for office.

 However, in the years that passed, Haredi women remained excluded from the public and political arenas.
 It was assumed that they do not wish to demand political representation for women, or to run for office and represent the public.
 The Haredi parties – Agudat Yisrael, and later on Shas and United Torah Judaism – have never included women on their candidate lists for the general and municipal elections.